ren-zxcyq/django_collection/README.md

 # Notes

 ## Run the server (Development ONLY)
-By default it will serve the site to your local computer (http://127.0.0.1:8000/), but you can also specify other computers on your network to serve to
+By default it will serve the site to your local computer (http://127.0.0.1:8000/), but you can also specify other computers on your network to serve to.

-`python3 manage.py runserver`
+- `python3 manage.py runserver`

 ## Update Models
 Run the following commands to define tables or change the db tables whenever you change something in the models.